FarisOmerbasic/Bosnia-Travel-Website/README.md

 # Bosnia Travel Website
  This website shows the beauty of Bosnia and gives description aboout Bosnia Travel application

+# Usage

+After you open the project in vs code, go to terminal type cd react-pr npm run dev
+This will successfully run the website and you will get a locaclhost link to it

  # Demo
 ![demo1](https://github.com/FarisOmerbasic/Bosnia-Travel-Website/assets/154029097/21bb0c7e-2dec-423c-acf6-e2aefae1f584)
 ![demo2](https://github.com/FarisOmerbasic/Bosnia-Travel-Website/assets/154029097/18cc57e6-32d9-4d5c-8c2b-329fa7fc461e)